moienr/SoilNet/README.md

 ### Model Training
 Training the model consists of two phases: self-supervised learning and supervised fine-tuning.
 The files `train_ssl.py` and `train.py` are used for training the self-supervised phase and the final fine-tuning, respectively.

+Using the following instructions, you can train your own model, with any dataset, image feature extractor backbone, and Time Series architecture backbone.
 **0. Data Preparation:**
 Set the paths to the data in the `config.py` file.
 ```python